bmmpxf/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 * Open the :menuselection:`Raster` menu.
 You should see a :menuselection:`Terrain analysis` submenu.
-* Click on :menuselection:`Terrain analysis --> Relief` and input the following
+* Click on :menuselection:`Terrain analysis --> Relief` and use the default
   options:

   .. image:: /static/training_manual/qgis_plugins/terrain_analysis_dialog.png